mariamayman10/BigDecimalInt/README.md

 # BigDecimalInt
-The BigDecimalInt Calculator is a C++ program that provides arithmetic calculations for precise decimal numbers using the BigDecimal class.
+The BigDecimalInt Calculator is a C++ program that provides arithmetic calculations for precise decimal numbers using a non-builtin BigDecimal class .
 This program is console-based and allows users to perform calculations with high precision and accuracy.

 Features
   - Console-based program